 Option 2: You don't have a link in mind yet

-While browsing your Story or Inspiration feeds, you can quickly share content as a Sproutlet by clicking the Share button.
+While browsing your Stories feed, you can quickly share content as a Sproutlet by clicking the Share button.
 Scroll down in the Sharing menu until you see Share as Sproutlet.

 After clicking the Create Sproutlet button, you’ll be taken to a screen to edit and confirm your Sproutlet.
-Once you’re happy with it, simply click the green Share button to send it live.
+Once you’re happy with it, simply click the green Share button.

 Sproutlets vs Traditional Actions

 You’ll notice that there are some key differences between Sproutlets and traditional ActionSprout Social Actions.

 The action title, image, and description only appear on Facebook.
 Unlike normal actions, your title, image, and description only come into play in the Facebook News Feed.
 Once a supporter clicks on your link, they will only see your call to action and action button(s) at the bottom of the screen.